SABS-R3/software-engineering-day1/_episodes/03-python-intro.md

 And then you are presented with something like:

 ~~~
-Python 3.8.2 (default, Jul 16 2020, 14:00:26)
-[GCC 9.3.0] on linux
+Python 3.10.4 (main, Jun 29 2022, 12:14:53) [GCC 11.2.0] on linux
 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ~~~
 {: .output}

 And lo and behold!
 You are presented with yet another prompt.
-So, we're actually running a Python interpreter from the shell - it's only yet another program we can run from the shell after all.
+So now, we're actually running a Python interpreter from the shell - it's only yet another program we can run from the shell after all.
 But note that shell commands won't work again until we exit the interpreter.
 Whilst we're in the Python interpreter, we can only use Python commands.

 You can exit the interpreter and get back to the shell by typing: